kavyaEV/Personalized-News-Aggregator-with-Deep-Understanding/README.md

 The summarized articles, along with their sentiment scores and other metadata, are stored in a pandas DataFrame.
 The data can be exported to a CSV file for further analysis or sharing.

+## Skills Developed

+Through the development of the Personalized News Aggregator, I have gained valuable experience in several key areas of artificial intelligence and machine learning.
+This project has honed my skills in Natural Language Processing (NLP), including text summarization using transformer models and sentiment analysis with TextBlob.
+I've also gained practical experience in data handling and manipulation using pandas, API integration, and Python programming.
+Additionally, I have developed expertise in end-to-end project execution, from data collection and preprocessing to model implementation and result interpretation.
+These skills are essential for AI and machine learning roles, showcasing my ability to work with real-world data and build AI-powered solutions.